pattonga/Symmetric-Weakly-Separated-Collection-Generator/README.md

   - Symmetry parameter.
 The algorithm assumes a symmetry of d = n / gcd(n, l) blocks (roughly corresponding to angles of 2π/d radians).
 - [clipboard] (optional, bool):
   -  Default: False, no changes.
 If True, outputted generated collection will be copied to clipboard (useful is using a plabic tiling generator such as https://www.math.ucla.edu/~galashin/plabic.html)
+- [override] (optional, set/list of length l):
+  - A manual ordering of the elements {1, 2, ..., l}.
+  - When l does not divide n, the ordering must begin with the equivalence classes from g+1 to l and end with the equivalence classes from 1 to g.
+In other words, min{1, 2, ..., g} > max{g+1, g+2, ..., l}.
+  - Furthermore, when l does not divide n, the algorithm may not fully generate when the ordering does not include {g, g-1, ..., 1}.

 **Parameter Conditions:**